Nitai Roy Chowdhury: Career

-Chowdhury represented Nipun Roy Chowdhury in November 2018 in three cases filed over clashes between the Bangladesh Nationalist Party activists and Bangladesh Police.
+Chowdhury represented Nipun Roy Chowdhury in November 2018 in three cases filed over clashes between the BNP activists and Bangladesh Police.
 Nipun was sent to jail.
-Chowdhury petitioned the High Court Division for withdrawal of thousands of cases filed by the government against Bangladesh Nationalist Party and other opposition party politicians.
-He was nominated by the Bangladesh Nationalist Party for the 2018 Bangladesh general election from Magura-2.
-He received 52,668 votes but lost to Awami League candidate Biren Sikder who received 229,659.
-In November 2021, he was part of a delegation of the Bangladesh Nationalist Party that meet with Minister of Law Anisul Huq to ask about sending former Prime Minister Khaleda Zia abroad for treatment.
+Chowdhury petitioned the High Court Division for withdrawal of thousands of cases filed by the government against BNP and other opposition party politicians.
+He was nominated by the BNP for the 2018 Bangladesh general election from Magura-2.
+He received 52,668 votes but lost to Awami League candidate Biren Sikder, who received 229,659.
+In November 2021, he was part of a delegation of the BNP that met with Minister of Law Anisul Huq to ask about sending former prime minister Khaleda Zia abroad for treatment.
 He called for the party to identify its foreign friends and engage farmers, laborers, and students in a movement against the government.
-He was an advisor to former Prime Minister Khaleda Zia.
+He was an advisor to former prime minister Khaleda Zia.

-Chowdhury participated in a planning of the Bangladesh Nationalist Party rally in July to demand the resignation of the Sheikh Hasina led Awami League government.
+Chowdhury participated in the planning of the BNP rally in July to demand the resignation of the Sheikh Hasina-led Awami League government.
 Chowdhury blamed the destruction of Bangladesh's legal framework for corruption in the country.
-Chowdhury represented Nipun Roy Chowdhury and secured bail for her in August in case over a clash between the Police and Bangladesh Nationalist Party in Dholaikhal.
-In November 2023, Bangladesh High Court granted bail to Chowdhury, AM Mahbub Uddin Khokon, and Zainul Abedin in case filed over the vandalism of the residence of the Chief Justice of Bangladesh the previous month.
+Chowdhury represented Nipun Roy Chowdhury and secured bail for her in August in case over a clash between the police and BNP in Dholaikhal.
+In November 2023, the Bangladesh High Court granted bail to Chowdhury, AM Mahbub Uddin Khokon, and Zainul Abedin in a case filed over the vandalism of the residence of the Chief Justice of Bangladesh the previous month.
 In December 2023, Chowdhury represented Nipun Roy Chowdhury along with Debasish Roy Chowdhury and secured bail in eight cases at the Bangladesh High Court.
-He visited Dhaka Metropolitan Police headquarters to seek permission for the Bangladesh Nationalist Party to hold a victory day rally.
+He visited Dhaka Metropolitan Police headquarters to seek permission for the BNP to hold a Victory Day rally.

 Chowdhury secured bail for Gayeshwar Chandra Roy and Nipun Roy Chowdhury in January 2024.
 He met with the Dhaka Metropolitan Police to secure permission for protests demanding the cancellation of the 12th national election.
-He blamed Awami League for attacks against minority Hindu community during the election.
-Following the fall of the Sheikh Hasina led Awami League government, he called for reforms of the lower courts where legal harassments take place.
-He was part of a delegation of the Bangladesh Nationalist Party that met with Pranay Verma, Indian High Commissioner to Bangladesh in September.
-He expressed confidence that the next elected government of Bangladesh will be a Bangladesh Nationalist Party government.
+He blamed the Awami League for attacks against the minority Hindu community during the election.
+Following the fall of the Sheikh Hasina-led Awami League government, he called for reforms of the lower courts where legal harassments take place.
+He was part of a delegation of the BNP that met with Pranay Verma, Indian High Commissioner to Bangladesh, in September.
+He expressed confidence that the next elected government of Bangladesh will be a BNP government.

 Personal life

-Chowdhury's daughter, advocate Nipun Roy Chowdhury is the member of the BNP Central Executive Committee.
+Chowdhury's daughter, advocate Nipun Roy Chowdhury, is the member of the BNP Central Executive Committee.
 She is married to the son of Gayeshwar Chandra Roy.